Arlington Pedestrian Car Accident Lawyer

 Courts can assign partial fault to each party, and you can still recover financial compensation if you share some portion of the blame.
 When the court assigns fault to each party, they will usually do so with percentages.
 As long as you are 50% responsible or less, you can still recover compensation for the accident.
 However, your compensation will be reduced by the percentage of fault you shared, e.g., an accident worth $100,000 will lead to $90,000 in damages if you were 10% at fault.

 You must also present evidence of your injuries to the court, and any damages you can prove were related to the crash should be compensated.
 Medical bills, bank statements, credit card records, and other financial records can help prove the financial harms you suffered.
 Your testimony and statements from your family can help prove what damages you suffered for pain and suffering and other intangible harms.
 Many damages related to the death of a loved one can also be calculated through financial records and testimony, potentially leading to compensation for funeral expenses, lost income, lost companionship, and other damages.

 Call Our Arlington Pedestrian Accident Lawyers for a Free Legal Consultation

 To schedule a free initial consultation on your pedestrian car accident case, contact The Queenan Law Firm today.
 Our Arlington pedestrian accident attorneys represent people who have been hit by a car and suffered serious injuries, pain and suffering, and financial damages.
-To schedule your free case consultation, call our law offices today at (817) 476-1797.
+To schedule your free case consultation with our Arlington, TX personal injury lawyers, call our law offices today at (817) 476-1797.